MariiaKravtsova/supernovas/README.md

 One kind of supernova has shown scientists that we live in an expanding universe, one that is growing at an ever increasing rate.

 Scientists also have determined that supernovas play a key role in distributing elements throughout the universe.
 When the star explodes, it shoots elements and debris into space.
 Many of the elements we find here on Earth are made in the core of stars.
 These elements travel on to form new stars, planets and everything else in the universe.

+App developed by Dillon Stone and Mariia Kravtsova.